olaplassen/tdt4250/README.md

 Concrete implementation classes of the generated interfaces.

 #### /util
-MyEcoreValidator has generated code but also manually written code for constraints.
-E.g constraint for name characters and for correct course credit.
+ProgrammesValidator has generated code but also manually written code for constraints.
+E.g constraint for correct course credit.
 # Assignment 1

 ### Constraints implemented